Daily Juice 049 – Money Moves in your 20s

 - Adding additional dollars, beyond what you pay monthly (and by the way, remember that a lot of student loan providers give you 0.25% discount on your interest rate, if you set up auto payments) to your debt principal will help you in two ways: Save money on interest paid over time and Speed the time of paying off the debts

-- You also might be interested in exploring jobs which help you pay off your loans, for example (Public Service loan forgiveness, if you have public service job, federal government, military service or Peace Corps.)
+- You also might be interested in exploring jobs which help you pay off your loans, for example (Public Service loan forgiveness, if you have a public service job, federal government, military service or Peace Corps.)